njustmengfanyu/Telltale/README.md

 # Telltale
 ### This is the implementation of the NDSS 2025 paper "Try to Poison My Deep Learning Data?
 Nowhere to Hide Your Trajectory Spectrum!"(Telltale).
-All steps run on the CPU, GPU devices are not required.
 [Instructions](https://drive.google.com/file/d/1xbaiwDy6itqLJQSEfa49DrohtmH9FJRu/view)
-Step 1: Installing the dependencies needed to run this repository.
+Step 1: Installing the dependencies needed to run this repository.(All steps run on the CPU, GPU devices are not required.)
 ```
 pip install -r requirements.txt
 ```